Contents

 IOS

 This is how you can make a Barcode and QR Code Scanner using Camera in React Native.
-If you have any doubts or you want to share something about the topic you can comment below or contact us here.
+If you have any doubts or want to share something about the topic you can comment below or contact us here.
 There will be more posts coming soon.
 Stay tuned!

 Hope you liked it. 🙂